-In order to rent films one needs a customer card, which may be acquired by anyone of the age of majority in person in the store.
+In order to rent films one needs a customer card, which may be acquired by anyone of the age of majority in person in the store for a fee of 1 Euro.
 One needs to bring the following:

 We no longer accept address registration with the Berlin Police (Anwohnermeldeamt - Anmeldebestätigung) as a form of proof for your Berlin address for several reasons.
 You must have these documents in the original - no photocopies - to get a customer card.
 We do not accept driver's licences, students IDs or similar IDs as valid identity cards.

 - a valid identity card with an address in Berlin or in the near vicinity - or -

 - a valid passport with proof of your Berlin address in form of a current telephone or mobile, electrical, gas or similar bill, bank statement, any form of letter from any governmental institution.

 Can't I just leave a deposit of some kind in lieu of these documents?

 Yes you can.
 We require a deposit of 50 Euro per film, regardless if it's a new release or an old classic.
 You can either pick up your deposit after you returned the film, or you can leave it there for future rentals.